Join our ‘It doesn’t add up’ campaign

 People with learning disabilities are among the most vulnerable in our society.
 They rely on specialist support providers like Hft.
 Without these services, there is a real risk to their continued wellbeing.
 For some the removal of these services would be truly tragic or life-threatening.

 We strongly believe in paying our staff more for their skills and expertise.
 And we fully support the introduction of the National Living Wage (NLW).
-But this compulsory increase is not being fully factored into the fees that we are being paid by Local Authorities which are still based on the National Minimum Wage.
+But this compulsory increase is not being fully factored into the fees that we are being paid by Local Authorities the majority of which are still based on the National Minimum Wage.

 In a nutshell:-